sudharsanakumar18/EXNO-4-DS/README.md

 # CODING AND OUTPUT:
 ```
 ```
-Developed by : SUDHARSANA KUMAR S R
+<br>Developed by : SUDHARSANA KUMAR S R
-\nRegister No : 212223240162
+<br>Register No : 212223240162
 ```
 import pandas as pd
 from scipy import stats